vydlknh/hiji-classifier/README.md

 ### Preprocessing

 - preprocessing.py takes in all data files and creates a final, preprocessed file that contains one second intervals, each with an impact flag
+- extract_timestamps takes header videos, extract frames by milliseconds, and convert to isotimestamps

 ### Tools